okta/okta.github.io/_source/_posts/2018-06-25-react-photo-gallery-pwa.md

 {% img blog/react-photo-gallery-pwa/photo-gallery.png alt:"Gallery with Photos" width:"800" %}{: .center-image }

 You can also add a "lightbox" feature to the grid so you can click on photos and zoom in.
 The [React Photo Gallery docs](https://neptunian.github.io/react-photo-gallery/) show how to do this.
 I've integrated it into the example for this post, but I won't show the code here for the sake of brevity.
-You can see the [final `photo.tsx` with Lightbox added on GitHub](https://github.com/oktadeveloper/okta-react-photo-gallery-example/blob/master/src/main/webapp/app/entities/photo/photo.tsx).
+You can see the [final `photo.tsx` with Lightbox added on GitHub](https://github.com/oktadeveloper/okta-react-photo-gallery-example/blob/master/src/main/webapp/app/entities/photo/photo.tsx) or a [diff of the changes necessary](https://github.com/oktadeveloper/okta-react-photo-gallery-example/commit/47f9ceab2b00f1d7f41d286686c9159f79decc11).

 ## Make Your React App into a PWA